fabizeid/bookexchange/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

-M-x magit-status to start magit then ? for all commands, s for staging and c for commiting: https://www.emacswiki.org/emacs/Magit
+M-x magit-status to start magit then ? for all commands, s for staging and c for commiting C-c C-c after commit message: https://www.emacswiki.org/emacs/Magit